Niko2424/Pseudo-selectors-with-balance-sheet/README.md

 div
 ha
-how to intreract what else can be added
+how to intreract what else can be added? xfx